esdkp/esweb/README.md

 - Expansions (through TOV)
 - Raid Events (EOK, ROS, TBL, and TOV)

+There are also some example item fixtures as well.
+Add `items` to the above command to install those as well.

 # Specification

 So, what does this API need to do?
 It will have two consumers, itself as an informational website, and the ESDKP desktop client.